BhaveshGujar111/Linux-Commands-Using-Flutter-Application/README.md

 <h2>Features</h2>

-- User-friendly interface that makes it easy to run any Linux command
+- User-friendly interface that makes it easy to run any service based commands in Windows
-- Supports all commonly used Linux commands
+- Supports all commonly used svc commands
 - Real-time output display for all commands
 - Ability to save frequently used commands for quick access